 The school was initially looking to utilize shipping containers to make the building extraordinary.
 But it was realized in the early stages that shipping containers are quite new and might not pass the DSA permit process.
 It would take months to get passed and would not be a good option cost wise.
 Based on previous projects, the Engineering team realized that Modular building would be the only and best option in terms of time, DSA process and cost efficiency.
 The garage doors requirement seemed to work in this building.

-The Architectural team along with the engineering team drew the plans in a record time, less than 3 weeks and the plans were submitted and finally approved over the counter in May 10.
+The teams drew the plans in a record time, less than 3 weeks and the plans were submitted and finally approved over the counter in May 10.
 The site work started in June 22nd, and the building was manufactured off-site meantime.
 The building was accomplished and delivered to the site on August 19th, and the total site work were accomplished on September 1st.

 A new 960sf Classroom with two large glass panel roll up doors welcomed its students just as the 2018-2019 school year started, and enthusiastic school children were stirring amazed on their new lab, thrilled to occupy it.
 The School Administration was impressed with the build-timeline and projected savings.
 A great team work had now fruited and turned something seemed to be impossible into a new Robotics Classroom, a lesson we learned in this School!